Plain English Breakdown

 - Subsequent Injury and Vocational Recovery Fund

-- A special fund used to pay certain costs related to workers' compensation cases, including legal defense and vocational assistance.
+- A special fund used to pay for certain costs related to workers' compensation, such as legal defense and vocational assistance.

 - AMA Guides